-BUST 299S BUSINESS INTERNSHIP - This course is designed to provide students with opportunities to enhance their undergraduate learning experience in a work environment, apply knowledge gained in the classroom to an actual worksite and investigate and prepare for career opportunities and professional networking.
-ACCT 299 and MGMT 299 were replaced by this course.
-Prerequisites: This course can only be taken during the student's sophomore year and with consent from the internship coordinator or recommendation from the department head.
-(1-9-3) and BUST 261S (MGMT 260 was replaced by this course)
+BUST 299 BUSINESS INTERNSHIP - This course is designed to provide students with opportunities to enhance their undergraduate learning experience in a work environment, apply knowledge gained in the classroom to an actual worksite and investigate and prepare for career opportunities and professional networking.
+ACCT 299, MGMT 299, and HOPR 299 were replaced by this course.
+Prerequisite: This course can only be taken during the student's sophomore year and with consent from the internship coordinator or recommendation from the department head.
+(1-9-3)